-The Higher Technical Qualifications must relate to one or more occupations for which occupational standards are published at Level 4 or 5.
+The Higher Technical Qualification must relate to one or more occupations for which occupational standards are published at level 4 or 5.

 We will verify alignment to the published standard(s).

 Some occupational standards (called core and options standards) cover several separate occupations with similar training needs.
-Awarding bodies should identify which occupations (options) the qualification aligns to.
-There are currently no core and options standards in the digital route.
+Applicants should identify which occupation(s) /option(s) the qualification aligns to.

-A higher technical qualification must also demonstrate that the attainment of all the relevant outcomes of the occupational standard is assessed using valid and appropriate methods for the occupation that can be delivered within the constraints of a course of (e.g. manageability, feasibility, affordability)
+The attainment of all the relevant outcomes of the occupational standard must be assessed using valid and appropriate methods for the occupation that can be delivered within the constraints of a course of (e.g. manageability, feasibility, affordability)

-Qualification may also include additional content relevant to the occupation that is valuable to employers.
+A Higher Technical Qualification may also include additional content over and above the KSBs set out in the occupational standard if that content is relevant to the occupation and valuable to employers.